 Hide Important Notes^*

 While white and wholemeal breads may be the winners for some, multigrain loaves add just the right texture for many sandwich artists across the country.
-They might cost more than your average loaf, whether it’s a supermarket private label or one of the big name brands, but the popularity of multigrain bread is certainly high.
+They might cost a bit more than your average loaf, whether it’s a supermarket private label or one of the big-name brands, but the popularity of multigrain bread is certainly high.
 Is the price to make your sandwich with gourmet multigrain bread worth it?
 And which brand makes your tastebuds explode?
-Those are the hard hitting question our annual review aims to answer.
+Those are the hard-hitting question our annual review aims to answer.

-To find out which brand of multigrain bread Aussie consumers love the most, we’ve surveyed more than 600 shoppers and sought their opinions on the multigrain bread that they most recently bought and ate.
-We asked them to rate their brand on a number of factors including taste, texture, freshness and value for money – all of which is reflected in the star ratings table above.
-Seven leadings brands made it into the ratings this year, but only ALDI Bakers Life earned five stars for overall customer satisfaction.
+To find out, Canstar Blue surveyed more than 500 shoppers and sought their opinions on the multigrain bread that they most recently bought and ate.
+Brands went head to head in the bake off, being rated on a number of factors, including taste, freshness, value for money, texture and variety – all of which are reflected in the star ratings table above.
+Seven brands received the minimum sample size to be included in our ratings this year, but it was ALDI Bakers Life that got five stars for overall customer satisfaction for a second year in a row.
+It achieved five-star reviews for most variables, with four stars on variety.

 About the winner – ALDI Bakers Life

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
-The outcomes reported are the results from customers within the survey group who have bought and eaten packaged multigrain bread from a supermarket or grocer in the last 3 months – in this case, 660 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten multigrain packaged bread from a supermarket or grocer (i.e. not freshly baked from a bakery) within the last 3 months – in this case, 545 people.

 Supermarket giant Coles has apologised after admitting that some chocolate blocks marketed to vegans actually contained milk.